MStarmans91/WORC/WORC/doc/static/quick_start.rst

         experiment.add_evaluation()

-  See the "Evaluation of your network" section in the :ref:`User Manual <usermanual-chapter>` chapter for more details on the evaluation outputs.
+  See the "Outputs and evaluation of your network" section in the :ref:`User Manual <usermanual-chapter>` chapter for more details on the evaluation outputs.

-* Changing fields in the configuration can be done with the add_config_overrides function, see below.
+Changing fields in the configuration can be done with the add_config_overrides function, see below.
 We recommend doing this after the modus part, as these also perform config_overrides.
 NOTE: all configuration fields have to be provided as strings.

     .. code-block:: python